 - 6. Congress should provide that a person may use the process described in 5 U.S.C. § 552(a)(3) to request that an agency proactively disclose certain existing records when the requestor alleges the agency is legally required to proactively disclose the records but has not done so. - 7.
-Congress should provide in 5 U.S.C. § 552(a)(4) that when a district court finds that an agency has not proactively disclosed records when legally required to do so, the reviewing court may order the agency to proactively disclose them in the manner required by law.
+Congress should provide in 5 U.S.C. § 552(a)(4) that when a district court finds that an agency has not proactively disclosed records when legally required to do so, the reviewing court may order the agency to proactively disclose themmake them available to the general public in the manner required by the proactive disclosure provisions of 5 U.S.C. § 552(a). in the manner required by law.
 Congress should also provide that a requester must exhaust administrative remedies required by 5 U.S.C. § 552 before filing a complaint in district court to compel an agency to proactively disclose records.